MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-cloud-pki-delete.md

 <!-- alternate if no repo
 You can use the following Powershell script to revoke all leaf certificates belonging to a CA.  --->

-You can use the RevokeAllLeafCerts.ps1 PowerShell script to remove all leaf certificates belonging to a CA.
+You can use the RevokeAllLeafCerts.ps1 PowerShell script to revoke all leaf certificates belonging to a CA.

  >[!CAUTION]
  > Use this script with caution.
 You can't undo the revoke action for any of the leaf certificates.

-1. Download the **RevokeAllLeafCerts.ps1** PowerShell script from [download.microsoft.com]( https://aka.ms/intune_WDAC/CatCleanAll).
+1. Download the **RevokeAllLeafCerts.ps1** PowerShell script from [download.microsoft.com]().

-2. Run this script on devices that have ---.
+2. Run this script on ---.

-For information about how to run PowerShell scripts on devices using Intune, see [Add PowerShell scripts to Windows 10/11 devices in Microsoft Intune](../apps/intune-management-extension.md).

 <!-- powershell script sample  -----------------------------------------------------